trapd00r/vim-after-syntax-perl/README.md

 # DESCRIPTION

-This is a Vim syntax file for Perl.
-It goes into $VIMRUNTIME/after/syntax/ .
+Extended syntax highlighting rules for Perl.
 For best results, I'd suggest using the [Neverland][0] Vim colorscheme.

+# INSTALLATION

+    Copy after/syntax/perl.vim into your $VIMRUNTIME/after/syntax/ directory.

 Before and after: